Magnetization process and ordering of the $S=1/2$ pyrochlore magnet in a field

-Here, we study the magnetization process of the $S=1/2$ pyrochlore magnet from zero field to saturation with DMRG, which has recently turned out to be very useful regarding the zero-field properties \cite{hagymasi_possible_2021}.
-Most saliently, we find an incompressible magnetic phase with a 3:1 spin polarization ratio, signalled by a robust plateau at half saturation.
+Here, we study the magnetization process of the $S=1/2$ Heisenberg antiferromagnet from zero field to saturation with DMRG, which has recently turned out to be very useful regarding the zero-field properties \cite{hagymasi_prl_2021}.
+Most saliently, we find an incompressible magnetic phase with a 3:1 spin polarization ratio, signaled by a robust plateau at half saturation.

-This magnetisation plateau exhibits real-space rotational symmetry breaking in our largest clusters, with polarized kagom\'e planes along the field direction, and {\it anti-}polarized interplane sites.
-Unlike in kagome ice, this pattern of 3:1 disproportionation arises spontaneously, being selected from an exponentially large number of possible 3:1 disproportionations in what may be termed a quantum order by disorder mechanism.
+The ground state corresponding to this plateau breaks the rotational symmetry of the lattice.
+It exhibits polarized kagom\'{e} planes along the field direction and {\it anti-}polarized interplane sites.
+Unlike in kagom\'{e} ice, this pattern of 3:1 disproportionation arises spontaneously, being selected from an exponentially large number of possible 3:1 disproportionations in what may be termed a quantum order by disorder mechanism.
 Also, the minority sublattice has {\it negative}, rather than enhanced, Zeeman energy -- a spontaneous instance of ferrimagnetism.

 Furthermore, we obtain a value of the saturation field which is consistent with what one obtains for the magnon crystal state, an exact eigenstate of a range of frustrated Heisenberg magnets \cite{schnack_eigenstates_2006}.